flobee/mumsys-library-default/README.md

 ## Benefits

- - PHP 7.3+
+ - PHP 8
  - Speed, speed speed.
 The library dosnt cost much ressources
- - No namespaces, prefixed classes to improve overview
+ - No namespaces, domain prefixed classes to improve overview
  - No complicated autoloader
  - Nearly a framework but: KISS (Keep It Simple ... develpoper :-) )
  - Implements interfaces to be staight for common tasks or own implementations.